What is it?

 CATS may be particularly suitable for schools who have young people who do not meet CAMHS thresholds and/or have neurodiversity and find talking therapies less accessible.

-CATS therapy is facilitated by art psychotherapy trainees from the University of Hertfordshire.
+CATS is a training partnership with art psychotherapy trainees.
 They are managed and clinically supervised by the lead art therapist.

 Schools also have liaison work with the lead art therapist and the service lead for Integrated Schools at the Tavistock and Portman NHS Foundation Trust.
 Both of these staff have many years’ experience working therapeutically with schools around special educational needs (SEN) and social, emotional and mental health (SEMH) needs in various different capacities such as senior leadership, consultancy, therapy and training.